AngusGMorrison/hexagonal/README.md

 A demonstration of the hexagonal architecture pattern in Go, forming part of a series of training workshops I created for Qonto, Europe's leading finance solution for freelancers and SMEs.

 This demo provides an HTTP server with one endpoint: `/bulk_transfer`, which receives requests to apply multiple transfers to a single bank account identified by its IBAN.
 The request must only succeed if the bank account has sufficient funds to settle all the transfers in the bulk transfer.

+If the request is malformed, the server responds 401 Bad Request.

-If so, the server persists all the transfers and the updated bank balance to a Postgres database and responds 201 Created.
-Otherwise, the server commits nothing and responds 422 Unprocessable Entity.
+If the bank account named by the request has sufficient funds to settle all transactions, the server persists all the transfers and updates the bank account's balance and responds 201 Created.

+If the bank account has insufficient funds to settle all transactions, nothing is committed and the server responds 422 Unprocessable Entity.

 ## Running the demo